 Talia Koylass

-Talia Koylass is a Chicago-based director and producer, who uses her background in film and dance to craft emotionally nuanced stories.
-She holds an MFA in Film from Howard University, where she received the Haile Gerima Directing Award, and a BFA in Dance from Fordham University/The Ailey School.
-As the founder of Motion/Pictures Dance Project, Talia has directed dance films such as BAWDY, Trap Moulin Rouge, and The Good Christian, using movement to illuminate narratives of spirituality, and self-discovery that traverse generations.
-She currently works as a producer at Full Spectrum Features.
+Talia Koylass is a Chicago-based director and producer whose work blends her expertise in film and dance to create emotionally nuanced and culturally rich stories.
+With an MFA in Film from Howard University, where she earned the Haile Gerima Directing Award, and a BFA in Dance from Fordham University/The Ailey School, she focuses on storytelling that explores identity, culture, and belonging.
+As the founder of Motion/Pictures Dance Project, Talia has directed and produced over 10 short dance films, using movement to illuminate narratives of intergenerational healing, spirituality, and self-discovery.
+Beyond MPDP, she has supported the development, production and distribution of short and feature-length films that have screened at festivals around the country, including Sundance and Tribeca.

 BAWDY